-Requests for additional information or copies of the information collection instrument(s) and instructions should be directed to Mary Susan Bucci, U.S. Census Bureau, Economic Reimbursable Surveys Division, Room 7K039, Washington, DC 20233, (301) 763-4639 (or via the Internet at Mary.Susan.Bucci@census.gov).
+Requests for additional information or copies of the information collection instrument(s) and instructions should be directed to Mary C. Potter, U.S. Census Bureau, Manufacturing and Construction Division, Room 7K157, Washington, DC 20233, (301) 763-4207 (or via the Internet at firstname.lastname@example.org).

 The primary users of these data will be the Federal Reserve Board (FRB) and the Defense Logistics Agency (DLA).
 The FRB will use these data in several ways.
 First, the capital workweek data will be used as an indicator of capital use in the estimation of monthly output (industrial production).
 Second, the workweek data will be used to improve the projections of labor productivity that are used to align industrial production (IP) with comprehensive benchmark information in the Economic Census, Manufacturing and Annual Survey of Manufactures.
 Third, the utilization rate data will assist in the assessment of recent changes in IP, as most of the high-frequency movement in utilization rates reflect production changes rather than capacity changes.
-Fourth, the time series of utilization rate data for each industry, in combination with the FRB IP data, will be used to estimate current and historical measures of capacity consistent with the FRB production measures.
 The DLA will use these data to assess readiness to meet demand for goods under selected national emergency scenarios.

 II.
 Method of Collection

 The Census Bureau will use the mail out/mail back survey forms to collect the data.
 We also offer an electronic version of the form for reporting via the Internet.
-Information for reporting online is included on the form.
 Companies will be asked to respond within 20 days of the initial mailing.
 This due date will be imprinted at the top of the form.
 Letters encouraging participation will be mailed to companies that have not responded by the designated time.
 Subsequent to the letter, we will conduct a telephone follow-up.

 OMB Control Number: 0607-0175.